ckormanyos/gamma_f77/README.md

 extended to quadruple-precision.

-The coefficients $a_{k}$ have been expanded (via computer algebra) to $48$ terms having precision of $51$ decimal digits.
-With this coefficient list, it is possible to reach the quadruple-precision of `Fortran77`'s `REAL*16`.
+The coefficients $a_{k}$ have been expanded (via computer algebra) to $48$ terms having $51$ decimal digits of precision.
+With this coefficient list, it is possible to reach the quadruple-precision of `Fortran77`'s data type `REAL*16`.
-These higher-precision coefficients are listed in the table `G` in the [source code](https://github.com/ckormanyos/gamma_f77/blob/main/gamma.f).
+These higher-precision coefficients can be found in the table `G` in the [source code](https://github.com/ckormanyos/gamma_f77/blob/main/gamma.f).

 The implementation uses the `gfortran` dialect that is available in `g++`.

 ## Test-Run and CI

-The test-run computes $9$ gamma values for positive arguments at
+The test-run computes $9$ gamma values $\Gamma\left(x\right)$ for positive, real-valued arguments at

 $$x = 1.11, 2.21, 3.31, {\ldots} 9.91\text{.}$$